Virtual knot: Overview

-It is open in the other cases.
-Witten’s path integral for Jones polynomial is written for links in any compact 3-manifold formally, but the calculus is not done even in physics level in any case other than the 3-sphere (the 3-ball, the 3-space R3).
-This problem is also open in physics level.
-In the case of Alexander polynomial, this problem is solved.

 A classical knot can also be considered an equivalence class of Gauss diagrams under certain moves coming from the Reidemeister moves.
 Not all Gauss diagrams are realizable as knot diagrams, but by considering all equivalence classes of Gauss diagrams we obtain virtual knots.

 A classical knot can be considered an ambient isotopy class of embeddings of the circle into a thickened 2-sphere.
 This can be generalized by considering such classes of embeddings into thickened higher-genus surfaces.
 This is not quite what we want since adding a handle to a (thick) surface will create a higher-genus embedding of the original knot.
 The adding of a handle is called stabilization and the reverse process destabilization.
 Thus a virtual knot can be considered an ambient isotopy class of embeddings of the circle into thickened surfaces with the equivalence given by (de)stabilization.

 Some basic theorems relating classical and virtual knots: